oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/india.md

 the Lion Capital of Ashoka, which depicts four Asiatic lions standing back to back mounted on a circular abacus, is the official emblem; Bengal tiger; lotus flower; national colors: saffron, white, green

 ### 國歌
-- `name`: "Jana-Gana-Mana" (Thou Art the Ruler of the Minds of All People)
+- `名稱`: "Jana-Gana-Mana" (Thou Art the Ruler of the Minds of All People)
-- `lyrics/music`: Rabindranath TAGORE
+- `歌詞／音樂`: Rabindranath TAGORE
 **note**:  adopted 1950; Rabindranath TAGORE, a Nobel laureate, also wrote Bangladesh's national anthem

 ### 國家級遺產